Esri/geoform-template-js/README.md

         "Description": "Check out my GeoForm!"
     }

-If you don't want them to appear, set them to false.
+If you don't want them to appear, set both the application and webmap values to an empty string.

-    "details": {
-        "Title": false,
-        "Logo": false,
-        "Description": false
-    }

 #### Theme